saeub/okra/docs/tasks.md

   }
   ```
   **NOTE:** `excludeDigits`, `initialLength`, and `maxErrors` are optional.
 By default, all digits from 0 to 9 are included, the initial sequence length is 3, and the task ends after 2 failed trials. `secondsShowingDigit` and `secondsBetweenDigits` are optional and default to `0.5` and `1.5`, respectively. `randomSeed` is an optional numerical seed for the random generation of digit sequences.
-- All results are included in the event logs.
-The results data is empty.

 ### Lexical decision